MakeContributions/naming-conventions/README.md

 # Naming Conventions
-A Coding Standards and Naming Conventions to all programing language
+A Coding Standards and Naming Conventions to all programming language

 # Programming language
 - [C# or CSharp](csharp/README.md)